0xsalt/0xsalt.github.io/_posts/2025-07-05-train_gpt_to_write.md

 **Next Steps: From Imitation to Actual RLHF Feedback Loops** My upcoming research will focus on providing the model with more examples of before and after writing, and then implementing a proper RLHF-style feedback loop: have it generate two responses, I select the better output most aligned with my goals, and use that as input training examples to its next iteration.

-I chuckle at the supposed incongruity of writing more in order to write less, but it starts to make more sense when you realize the model needs to train on the diff of the conversion process, not just the end result.
+I chuckle at the supposed incongruity of writing more in order to write less, but it starts to make more sense when you realize the model needs to train on the difference of the conversion process, not just the end result.

 I see more writing in my future and eventually, hopefully, less.